pixel

 It’s helped propel me forward in life while also providing an escape.
 On the surface, most people thought I had a picturesque childhood and adolescence.

-I don’t know about you, but my success in life has been predicated on sport.
-Hard work, showing up and realizing it ain’t always going to be pretty.
-I’ll be the first to tell you: what we see on the surface is not necessarily the reality.
+I don’t know about you, but my success in life has been predicated on sports.
+Hard work, showing up, and realizing it ain’t always going to be pretty.
+I’ll be the first to tell you that what we see on the surface is not necessarily the reality.

 For me, sport was a safe haven and a rescue.
-During childhood, I was the victim of ongoing mental, physical, emotional, and sexual abuse.
-Feeling ashamed of what had happened, I was reluctant to come clean with my story and reality.
-It scared me to confront it.
-Like so many people I internalized my struggles and turned to sport as a refuge.
+Like many people, I internalized my struggles and turned to sports as a refuge.
 This was a double-edged sword.

-I was a stellar athlete, but sports were the only thing keeping my emotional well-being together.
+I was a stellar athlete, but sports were the only thing keeping my psycho-emotional well-being together.
 Fragile?
 Yes!
 Maybe you can relate?

 Somehow, I always seemed to land myself in the hands of incredible rehab professionals.
 I thank my Mom for always being an advocate.
 What made these people special was not their clinical expertise (that was a given).
 It was their care and concern for me as a person outside of sport.
 Sure they helped me get back to athletics at a higher level.
 Of greater importance, they helped broaden my identity.
 Through enduring these injuries, I developed an unwavering trust in my body and being.
 I also learned a lot about myself outside of sport.
 This is when the magic started to happen.